g-lok/gs-dotfiles/medium.md

 ### Verbosity

 My original scripts set verbose output.
-I tested this and it is clear I definitely DO NOT want.
+I tested this and it is clear I definitely DO NOT want verbose output.
 I'll set things to whatever Omakub sets it to:

 ```bash
 set -e